xwpscut/ANSLAB/README.md

 # ANSLAB
-This is a project baed on MATLAB for ANSYS application development.
+A project baed on MATLAB for ANSYS application development.